 Sustainable Living Center Oregon

-In Nov 2020. nine Private Beds\Bath have already been reserved at the WorldMark in Gleneden Beach Oregon 97388 6593 Gleneden Beach Loop.
+In Nov 2021, there Private Beds\Bath already been reserved at the WorldMark in Gleneden Beach Oregon 97388 6593 Gleneden Beach Loop.
 To see rooms go to www. https://www.worldmarktheclub.com/resorts/ge/ They are available @ $60/night that includes the gathering.
 Once these rooms are gone, you will have to make your own reservations.
 There are plenty motels in Lincoln City and Depoe Bay Oregon.

 The monolithic dome, when finished, is earthquake, tornado and hurricane resistant (the US Federal Emergency Management Agency rates them as “near-absolute protection” from F5 tornadoes and Category 5 Hurricanes).
 Recently, a number of monolithic domes constructed using MDI techniques have survived major disasters: